Skip to content

 • oculus.container: The observability and tracing stack (Arize Phoenix).

-3. The Extension Runes: Dynamic services defined by installed organs.
-Each Rune declares a set of functional Capabilities and belongs to one or more Covens.
+4. The Extension Runes: Dynamic services defined by installed organs.
+Each Rune matches a logical Animator by name.

-• Discovery: This metadata is the primary data source used by the Dispatcher (20) to map an Agent's abstract intent to a physical provider.
+• Discovery: This metadata is the primary data source used by the Dispatcher (22) to map an Agent's abstract intent to a specific Animator.

 • Nuanced Provisioning: This allows the cortex to identify when a single, powerful Rune (like a multimodal VLM) can satisfy multiple requirements simultaneously, minimizing unnecessary container startup overhead.